Tay-Sachs Disease - Overview

 Differential Diagnosis

-It is necessary to differentiate from other similar neurodegenerative diseases, such as Sandhoff disease or Niemann-Pick disease.
-Brain imaging may show white matter abnormalities, but the final diagnosis still relies on enzyme activity and genetic testing results.
+It is important to distinguish Tay-Sachs from other neurodegenerative disorders such as Sandhoff disease or Niemann-Pick disease.
+Brain imaging may show white matter abnormalities, but definitive diagnosis relies on enzyme activity and genetic testing results.

 Treatment Options

-Currently, there is no cure, and treatment mainly focuses on alleviating symptoms.
-Physical therapy can temporarily improve muscle stiffness, and nutritional support such as gastrostomy is used for patients with swallowing difficulties.
-Pain management and palliative care are important components for extending quality of life.
+There is currently no cure; treatment focuses on symptom management.
+Physical therapy can temporarily improve muscle stiffness, nutritional support such as gastrostomy can assist with swallowing difficulties, and pain management and palliative care are vital for improving quality of life.

-Gene therapy and enzyme replacement therapy are currently in clinical trial stages, with some studies attempting to use viral vectors to deliver the normal HEXA gene into target cells.
-Results from stem cell transplantation trials have shown neuroprotective effects for some patients, but long-term efficacy has not yet been confirmed.
+Gene therapy and enzyme replacement therapy are in clinical trial stages.
+Some studies aim to deliver functional HEXA genes via viral vectors.
+Stem cell transplantation trials have shown neuroprotective effects in some patients but long-term efficacy remains unproven.

 Psychosocial Support

-Families need to receive support from a multidisciplinary team, including genetic counseling, social work assistance, and psychological counseling.
-Special education resources can help late-onset patients maintain cognitive function; although the disease cannot be reversed, it can delay the worsening of some symptoms.
+Families require multidisciplinary support including genetic counseling, social work, and psychological services.
+Special education resources can help late-onset patients maintain cognitive functions.
+While these do not reverse the disease, they can slow symptom progression.

 Prevention